terry-mctest/ST558-project2/st558-project2-lauff.md

 # Using the Custom Function to Return Data

+Given that the focus of the exploratory data analysis to follow is an examination of carbon-centric measures over time, we hope to lean on the function presented above to create a sort of time-series dataset; that is, a collection of measures observed sequentially in time.
+Unfortunately, calls to the CI API are limited to a maximum date range of 14 days.
+As a work-around for this limitation, we will call on the `carbon` function multiple times and stack the resulting datasets together, in so doing forming a time-series dataset that extends beyond the 14 day limit.
+More specifically, we will call the `carbon` function one time for each year \* month combination from January 2019 and December 2022 (CI API data is incomplete prior to this window of time).
+In each of these `carbon` calls, we will essentially request a sample of that month’s data, i.e. we will request data for the 2nd and 3rd week (from the 8th through the 21st) of each year \* month combination.
+After doing so, we will have a dataset comprised of one record per each half-hour interval over a course of 4 years.

 ``` r
 jan2019 <- carbon(from_dt="2019-01-08T12:00Z", to_dt="2019-01-21T12:00Z", want_int=1, want_gen=1, want_reg_wide=1)
 feb2019 <- carbon(from_dt="2019-02-08T12:00Z", to_dt="2019-02-21T12:00Z", want_int=1, want_gen=1, want_reg_wide=1)